BenCoyne/bank_tech_test/README.md

 As a customer
 So I can better track my transactions
 I want to see the most recent transaction first on the account statement.

+As a customer
+So I cannot deposit an invalid amount
+I want to see an error message if I deposit an amount <= 0

+As a customer
+So I cannot withdraw funds I do not have
+I want to see an error message if I withdraw an amount > my account balance

 ```